 Poker Brown- The Poker Brown Fire burned 15,537 acres in the Trinity Range.
-Planned BAR treatments include drill seeding 500 acres with native perennial grasses and shrubs, closing the area to livestock grazing, and continued monitoring.
+In November 2017, 500 acres was drill seeded with native grasses and shrubs.
+Planned BAR treatments include closing the area to livestock grazing and continued monitoring.

-Poleline- The Poleline Fire burned 38 acres in Paradise Valley, including 0.6 miles of fence preventing livestock from entereing SR 290.
-The fence will be repaired as an Emergency Stabilization (ES) treatment.
+Poleline- The Poleline Fire burned 38 acres in Paradise Valley, including 0.6 miles of fence preventing livestock from entering SR 290.
+The fence was repaired as an Emergency Stabilization (ES) treatment.